RubenLeenknegt/JoyRide-API/README.md

 ---

 ## 🗃 Database Init
+- init.sql needs to be manually deployed to VPS!
+Ask Giel
 - Bootstrap schema/data in `db-init/init.sql`.
 - Avoid invalid statements like `SELECT testdb;` → use `USE testdb;`.
 - For env substitution, use an init `*.sh` wrapper that executes SQL with `mysql`.